OlaYZen/plex-discord/README.md

 ##### Language options:
 ---
-- `LANGUAGE`: Here you can change the language of the Discord Rich Preferance.
+- `LANGUAGE`: Here you can change the language of the Discord Rich Presence.
 You can easily add more languages to `translations.ini`